XLearning-SCU/LLaVA-ReID/README.md

 CUDA_VISIBLE_DEVICES=0,1 python main_eval.py --config_file=config/Interactive-PEDES.yaml
 ~~~

-We have upload our pretrained LLaVA-ReID checkpoint, you can download it on [BaiduCloud](https://pan.baidu.com/s/1nL5-lJ7kNiWce9r7LFyaaA?pwd=by2a), extract code `by2a`
+We have uploaded the checkpoint of LLaVA-ReID, you can download it at [BaiduCloud](https://pan.baidu.com/s/1nL5-lJ7kNiWce9r7LFyaaA?pwd=by2a) with extract code `by2a`

 ### 📚 Citation
 If this codebase is useful for your work, please cite the following papers: